nus-cs2103-AY2122S1/ip/docs/README.md

 [E] [M] Event (at 2021-02-28 15:00)
 ```

-However, if Tiger detects that the user is trying to be malicious in entering the date, it starts screaming at the user:
+If the input date is too far from a valid date, the user needs to re-enter the command.

-Example: `event Event /at 2021-02-32 15:00` (this works for 30 and 31 as well).
+Example: `event Event /at 2021-02-32 15:00.`

 Expected outcome:
 ```